dela3499/assay-explorer/readme.md

 Summary:

-1. Create `data.zip` file like [example]().
+1. Create `data.zip` file like [example](http://45.55.10.127:8080/edit/add-data/data.zip).

 2. Upload [here](http://45.55.10.127:8080/tree/add-data).

 3. Add it to the database [here](http://45.55.10.127:8080/notebooks/assay-explorer/reorg/upload-new-data.ipynb).

+---

-To analyze the data from an experiment, you'll need to upload the raw data from the microscope, the layout of the plates, and some additional information about the experiment (who was responsible, when the data was collected, etc.)
+_To analyze the data from an experiment, you'll need to upload the raw data from the microscope, the layout of the plates, and some additional information about the experiment (who was responsible, when the data was collected, etc.)_

 You'll need to wrap all this data up in CSV files in a zip file like [this example]().
 There's a nicely-formatted Excel spreadsheet there that you can use to generate the CSV files as well.